What is Otoplasty?

 The external ears are made of cartilage and skin.
 There is a robust blood supply and nerve supply to the ear, making the ears sensitive to touch as well as highly vascular.

 Like other parts of the body, the ear has specific terminology to describe specific components of the external ear.
-On the periphery of the ear there is the helix, tragus and lobule.
+On the periphery of the ear, there is the helix, tragus, and lobule.
 Within the ear, there lies the conchal bowl and antihelical fold.

 Read More About Otoplasty